Lupus symptoms depend on what body organs are

 first sign of the disease.

-- Changes in weight: Many people with lupus lose weight when their disease is active
+Changes in weight: People with lupus may lose weight when their disease is active

-soft tissues under the skin of the fingers and toes, causing them to turn white
+soft tissues under the skin of the fingers and toes.
+It causes them to turn white

 and/or blue or red.
 The skin affected will feel numb, tingly, and cold to the